esign/laravel-email-whitelisting/README.md

 ## Usage

 ### Whitelist
-For whitelisting email addresses this package will use the configured email addresses in the `whitelist_email_addresses` table.
+For whitelisting email addresses this package will use the configured email addresses in the `whitelist_email_addresses` table or `mail_addresses` array in the config.
 The whitelisting will automatically apply when `WHITELIST_MAILS` is set to true and `REDIRECT_MAILS` is set to false.

 ### Redirect
 If you choose to redirect the emails you need to set `REDIRECT_MAILS=true` in your .env file.
-Next you'll need to set the `redirect_email` boolean to true on all the email addresses that you want to redirect the emails to in the `whitelist_email_addresses` table.
+Next if you chose the database driver you'll need to set the `redirect_email` boolean to true on all the email addresses that you want to redirect the emails to in the `whitelist_email_addresses` table.
+If you chose the config driver you don't need to configure any extras.

 ## Notifications
 This package can also whitelist or redirect notifications that are sent through the mail channel.